Written-off England ready for 'big dance'

 "It's a bit of a pinch-me moment when we landed here in Le Touquet," Care reflected on the Rugby Union Daily podcast.

 "To actually be out here, go to the ceremony, get your cap, it all feels very real now.

-"But I feel I may have picked up the wrong DC's jacket.
+But I feel I may have picked up the wrong DC's jacket.
 I think it was Dan Cole's."

 With their training base backing on to a racquets club, Care has caught the padel tennis bug, and has claimed to have already mastered the game, in contrast to lock Ollie Chessum.